cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 <!--Policy: MS.ENTRAID.2.1v1; Criticality: SHALL -->
 - _Rationale:_ Blocking high-risk users may prevent compromised accounts from accessing the tenant.
 - _Last modified:_ June 2023
-- _Note:_ Users identified as high risk by Azure AD Identity Protection can be blocked from accessing the system via an Azure AD Conditional Access policy.
+- _Note:_ Users identified as high risk by Microsoft Entra ID Protection can be blocked from accessing the system via an Microsoft Entra ID Conditional Access policy.
 A high-risk user will be blocked until an administrator remediates their account.

 #### MS.ENTRAID.2.2v1
 A notification SHOULD be sent to the administrator when high-risk users are detected.